 “We started to realize over the next few days that some of those missing had been detained by police without any record of their detention,” he explained.
 “And the prosecutor’s office wasn’t cooperating with us at all to find them.
 That’s when we began to realize that these people were being jailed outside of the legal system.”

 Human rights workers, lawyers, and community leaders had been hearing rumors about secret police detention centers in Cali for a month.
-At the end of May, hundreds of protesters like Mejía and Herrera re-emerged, many with testimony to support the stories that had been circulating.
+At the end of May, hundreds of protesters like Mejía re-emerged, many with testimony to support the stories that had been circulating.

 Local media soon began uncovering the clandestine sites.
 The Éxito supermarket became a national story after bloodstains were found in the parking garage and those who had been held there began to speak out.
 The reporter in Cali who first reported on the Éxito supermarket, José Alberto Tejada, has faced physical assaults and death threats.